ecrc/hcorepp/README.md

 ### License

-Copyright (c) 2017,
-King Abdullah University of Science and Technology (KAUST) All rights reserved.
+Copyright (c) 2017-2021, King Abdullah University of Science and Technology (KAUST).
+All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: